Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians' 3.90 team ERA ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (137 total, one per game).
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (140 total, 1.1 per game).

-- Curry (3-2) takes the mound for the Guardians in his eighth start of the season.
-He's put together a 3.51 ERA in 77 2/3 innings pitched, with 53 strikeouts.

-- The righty's last appearance was on Thursday against the Los Angeles Dodgers, when he tossed two innings, surrendering three earned runs while giving up five hits.
+- His last appearance was on Thursday against the Los Angeles Dodgers, when the right-hander went 4 1/3 innings, surrendering five earned runs while allowing eight hits.

-- In 32 games this season, the 25-year-old has put up an ERA of 3.51, with 6.2 strikeouts per nine innings.
-Opponents are batting .249 against him.
+- The 24-year-old has an ERA of 3.52, with 9.6 strikeouts per nine innings, in 12 games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.